7.2. Using custom code to extend the CSS style sheet

 The same CSS style sheet can contain several @extension constructs.
 For example, an extension class may be used to style HTML tables and an other extension class may be used to localize generated content.
 If two @extensions reference the same class name, the last declared one will be used by the CSS engine.
 For example, redeclaring an extension class imported from another CSS style sheet may be useful to change its parameters.

-How to write such extension class is explained in detail in the Chapter 7, All stylesheet extension points.
+How to write such extension class is explained in detail in the Chapter 7, All stylesheet extension points in XMLmind XML Editor - Developer's Guide.

 The extension class may have methods which have been written to dynamically evaluate property values.
 These methods are invoked using the following syntax: invoke(method_name, parameter, ...., parameter).
 Parameters are optional.

-Example (Email schema used as an example in the Chapter 7, All stylesheet extension points):
+Example (Email schema used as an example in the Chapter 7, All stylesheet extension points in XMLmind XML Editor - Developer's Guide):

 from:before {